 How can I prove race discrimination against my employer?

 To file a racial discrimination lawsuit, you must first file your complaint with an administrative agency.
-For a federal complaint, you would need to first file your complaint with the Equal Employment Opportunity Commission (EEOC).
+For a federal complaint, you would need to first file your complaint with the EEOC.

 Under the typical anti-discrimination law, an employee must be able to answer “yes” to the following questions: